Tex Avery: "Termite Terrace"

-Later in 1935, Avery applied for a job at Leon Schlesinger Productions (the company later known as Warner Bros.
-Cartoons).
+Later in 1935, Avery applied for a job at Leon Schlesinger Productions.
 Avery reportedly managed to convince producer Leon Schlesinger that he was an experienced director, a false claim.
 In Avery's own words:

 'Hey, I'm, a director.'
 Hell!
 I was no more a director than nothing, but with my loud mouth, I talked him into it.

 By 1935, when Avery was hired, the Schlesinger studio had only two full-time, regular film directors: Friz Freleng and Jack King.
 Avery became the third regular director.
-The staff of the Schlesinger studio had become too large to be housed in a single building, at the Warner Bros. backlot on Sunset Boulevard.
+The staff of the Schlesinger studio had become too large to be housed in a single building at the Warner Bros. backlot on Sunset Boulevard.
 The new Avery unit of the studio was granted their own building, a five-room bungalow.
 The unit staff dubbed their quarters "Termite Terrace", due to its significant termite population.
 "Termite Terrace" later became the nickname for the entire Schlesinger/Warner Bros. studio, primarily because Avery and his unit were the ones who defined what became known as "the Warner Bros. cartoon".

 Avery was granted exclusive use of four animators: Bob Clampett, Chuck Jones, Sid Sutherland, and Virgil Ross.
-The first animated short film produced by this unit was Gold Diggers of '49 (1935), the third Looney Tunes film starring Beans.
-Beans was also featured in the film's title card, signifying that he was the intended protagonist.
-The film had a Western setting and cast Beans as a gold miner.
+The first cartoon produced by this unit was Gold Diggers of '49 (1935), the third Looney Tunes film starring Beans.
+The film had a Western setting and cast Beans as a gold miner; it featured a great amount of tongue-in-cheek humor not found in most prior Looney Tunes shorts.
 Also featured in the film was a redesigned Porky Pig, making his second appearance.
-The Avery unit was assigned to work primarily on the black-and-white Looney Tunes instead of the Technicolor Merrie Melodies, but was allowed to make color Merrie Melodies beginning with Page Miss Glory from 1936.
+The Avery unit was assigned to work primarily on the black-and-white Looney Tunes instead of the Technicolor Merrie Melodies, but was allowed to make color Merrie Melodies beginning with Miss Glory from 1936.
 Avery was also noted to be the first to stray away from using song breaks in color cartoons starting with the 1937 short Uncle Tom's Bungalow, later saying that "We were forced to use a song, which would just ruin the cartoon.
 You'd try like a fool to get funny, but it was seldom you did."